Modern slavery still a scourge on society today

 Slavery doesn’t always mean locked doors.

-Some victim-survivors might be living alone yet are trapped in exploitation for sex or labour.
-The control is psychological.
-The manipulation is deep.
-The emotional fallout is profound.
-Victim-survivors often face Post Traumatic Stress Disorder (PTSD), high and complex levels of trauma, anxiety, and shattered trust – especially after being betrayed by someone close.
+The control is often psychological, the manipulation is deep, and the emotional impact is profound.
+Victim-survivors can face high and complex levels of trauma, anxiety, and shattered trust – especially after being betrayed by someone close.
+Healing isn’t a straight line, and the trauma doesn’t just disappear.

 When escape becomes urgent, the ARP team acts fast.
 From providing phones to coordinating accommodation and transport, they help victims find safety – even if they are still trapped behind four walls.